warpforge/warpgrapher/book/src/configuration/databases.md

 environments.
 - WG_GREMLIN_LONG_IDS is set to `true` if Warpgrapher should use long integers for vertex and edge identifiers.
 If `false`, Warpgrapher uses strings.
 Defaults to `false`.
 Consult your graph database's documentation to determine what values are valid for identifiers.
-- WG_GREMLIN_PARTITIONS is set to `true` if Warpgrapher should require a partition ID, and false if Warpgrapher should ignore or omit partition IDs.
-Defaults to `false`.
 - WG_GREMLIN_SESSIONS is set to `true` if Warpgrapher mutations should be conducted within a single Gremlin session, which in some databases provides transactional semantics, and `false` if sessions should not be used.
 Defaults to `false`.